Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: Excitation modes in the uniform state

 \section{Excitation modes in the uniform state}

-The spectrum of excitation modes in a ferrite can be calculated by linearizing the equations of motion in small deviations from the ground state and making the Fourier trnsformation.
+The spectrum of excitation modes in a ferrimagnet can be calculated by linearizing the equations of motion in small deviations from the ground state and making the Fourier transformation.
 We consider the anticollinear ground state aligned along the $z$ axis, $S_{iz}=S$ and $\sigma_{iz}=-\Sigma$ in the model with $\mathbf{H}=H\mathbf{e}_{z}$.
 The calculation shown in the Appendix results in the secular equation for the energy spectrum